-Because of our close interaction with children, Blizzard staff must be vaccinated against COVID-19 beginning with the 2021-22 season.
+Because of our close interaction with children, Blizzard staff must be vaccinated against COVID-19.

 Blizzard follows prevention guidelines from MDH.
 Here’s an overview of our safety measures.

 Skiing and snowboarding are great activities for maintaining physical distancing!
 See below for details about how we’re physically distancing indoors and outside.

 Blizzard requires face coverings in indoor spaces, including buses and chalets, except when eating.
 We follow all guidelines from the CDC, snowsports areas, and Metro Area school districts.